cmvandrevala/more-than-equations/content/Computer Science/Labs/Now Where Did I Put That.md

 ## 📝 Thought Provoking Questions

-1. What arguments do each of your find functions take?
-2. Are the arguments passed into the find functions changed during execution?
-If so, what special care should you take with them?
+1. Are the arguments passed into the find functions changed during execution?
+How do you know?
-3. What value is returned by each of your functions?
-What types are they and what do they represent?
-4. What care does a caller of your functions have to take with the return values?
-Can they immediately assume that the function has returned a valid index?
+2. Why might we want to return the number -1 if no index is found?
+Why not a string message?
+Why not throw an exception?
-5. How does the compiler distinguish which of your functions is being used for a particular call since they both have the same name?
+3. How does the compiler distinguish which of your functions is being used for a particular call since they both have the same name?

 ## 💼 Add-Ons For the Portfolio